intechstudio/grid-documentation/docs/guides/troubleshooting/factory-reset.md

 1. Power up the module by plugging in a USB cable.
 2. Press the side button immediately after it receives power.
 3. The controller should turn bright yellow and blink for a couple of seconds.
-4. Grid memory will be erased and all Page configurations will be set to default.
+4. Grid memory will be erased and all Page configurations will be set back to default.

 <!-- GIF -->